roy989898/roy989898.github.io/content/posts/ai-tutorial-4.11.md

 showFullContent = false
 +++

+# Creating an Optimizer

-we can make the above code more general to use
+## we can make the above code more general to use

 ```py